 ROLES & RESPONSIBILITIES

-We offer school bus transportation to all eligible students and expect all of our passengers to know and honor the BUS DISCIPLINE PROCEDURES/GUIDELINES: GRADES K-12 and the EXPECTATIONS FOR A SUCCESSFUL BUS RIDE.
-Violations to the bus rules can put others into UNSAFE situations.
-Please read the Bus Discipline Guidelines and Expectations for a Successful Bus Ride so you and your child will understand what infractions are not allowed on the school bus.
-Students choosing not to obey these rules/expectations may be suspended or expelled from transportation for up to one year.
-Students being transported are under the direction of the school bus driver.
+We offer school bus transportation to all eligible students and expect all of our passengers to know and honor the DVUSD Bus Discipline Procedures and the Expectations for a Successful Bus Ride.
+Violations to the bus rules can put yourself others in UNSAFE situations.
+Students on DVUSD buses are under the direction of the school bus driver, and any student choosing not to obey these rules and expectations may be suspended or expelled from transportation for up to one year.

-Please take the time to go over the bus rules and make certain your child understands them.
+Please take the time to go over the bus rules and expectations, and make certain your child understands them.
 Be sure your child is at the bus stop 5 minutes prior to the assigned stop time.
-(Most school buses run multiple routes and the driver cannot wait for a child who is late.)
-Once the bus doors are closed and the bus starts moving the driver will not stop for late students.
+Many school buses run multiple routes, and the driver cannot wait for a child who is late.
+Once the bus doors are closed and the bus starts moving, the driver will not stop for late students.
 This procedure is for the safety of your child.

 Instruct your child in the safe manner of walking to and from the bus stop, to stand in a safe place to the side of the road when waiting for the bus at the bus stop, and to be respectful of adjacent property.

 In order to become an Arizona School Bus Driver, a person must meet very specific requirements as set forth by federal and state law.
 Drivers for the Deer Valley Unified School District are expected to maintain discipline while operating the bus in a safe manner.
-Each driver has received several types of training.
-In addition to behind-the-wheel training, the drivers are required to pass a physical agility test, random drug tests, attend ongoing refresher instruction and be proficient in First Aid/CPR, and student behavior management.
+Each driver has received several types of training including (but not limited to) behind-the-wheel training, physical agility test, random drug tests, ongoing refresher instruction, proficiency in first aid/CPR, and student behavior management.